pramsey/gdal2tilesp/README.md

 # Successfully installed gdal2tilesp.py-3.14.15926
 ```

+### Docker

+The project [roblabs/gdal-geopdf](https://github.com/roblabs/gdal-geopdf/blob/usgs/Dockerfile) makes use of this Python script in a Dockerfile.

 ## Command Line
 Run ``gdal2tilesp.py --help`` to check all the command-line parameters of the script.